ComputationalThermodynamics/MAGEMin/README.md

 ## Available thermodynamic datasets
 The MAGEMin algorithm is general and can be used with any thermodynamic database that are hardcoded for speed reasons.
-Presently the igneous (Holland et al., 2018) and the metapelite (White et al., 2014) database are available.
+Presently the igneous (Green et al., 2023, updated versions of Holland et al., 2018 and Tomlison et al., 2021), the ultramafic (Evans & Frost, 2021) and the metapelite (White et al., 2014) database are available.

 **Igneous thermodynamic dataset #1**